PortMiami Cruise Port Guide

 PortMiami (often called “Cruise Capital of the World”) handles many cruise lines: Royal Caribbean, Carnival, MSC, NCL, Celebrity, etc.

-Passenger drop-off zones are directly in front of terminals, and parking garages and surface lots on both north and south sides of the port serve cruisers.
+Passenger drop-off zones are directly in front of the terminals, and parking garages and surface lots on both north and south sides of the port serve cruisers.

 Hotels Near PortMiami